Scott Taylor (politician): Donald Trump

 In February 2017, following President Trump's likening of the intelligence community to Nazi Germany, Taylor said that Trump and the intelligence community "need to get on the same page very quickly."
 He criticized Trump's decision to place Steve Bannon on the National Security Council.

 Asked about Trump's expenditures of millions of taxpayer dollars on the travel and security of his family, Taylor said that the expenses were "a legitimate concern" but argued that the Obama family spent similar amounts.

 As of October 2018, FiveThirtyEight found that Taylor voted with Trump's position 97.8% of the time.

 Book

-He published a book in February 2015, Trust Betrayed: Barack Obama, Hillary Clinton, and The Selling Out of America's National Security.
+He published a book in February 2015, Trust Betrayed: Barack Obama, Hillary Clinton, and The Selling Out of America's National Security, through the independent publisher Skyhorse Publishing.
 In his book, he criticized Vice President Joe Biden for revealing that it was SEAL Team Six that killed Osama bin Laden.
 He blamed the poor diplomatic security that led to the Benghazi fiasco on the Obama administration's desire for a "light footprint" in Libya, which he argues was caused by a foreign-policy doctrine that placed U.S. interests underneath partisan politics.